DataDog/integrations-core/weblogic/README.md

    For more information, see the [WebLogic documentation][14].

-3. Verify that the [`PlatformMBeanServerUsed`][10] attribute value is set to `true` in the WebLogic Administration Console (default value is `true` in WebLogic Server versions 10.3.3.0 and above).
-This setting can be found in the WebLogic Server Admin Console or configured using WSLT (WebLogic Scripting Tool).
+3. Verify that the [`PlatformMBeanServerUsed`][10] attribute value is set to `true` in the WebLogic Administration Console.
+The default value is `true` in WebLogic Server versions 10.3.3.0 and above.
+This setting can be found in the WebLogic Server Admin Console or configured using WebLogic Scripting Tool (WSLT).

    _**Enable in the Admin Console**_